kherge-archive/Wisdom/README.md

 ## What is it?

-Wisdom is a configuration manager based on [Symfony's][Symfony] [Config][Config] component.
-A service provider is included for integration into a [Silex][Silex]-based web application.
+Wisdom is a library for retrieving configuration data from files.
+The library relies on the [Symfony][Symfony] [Config][Config] component to find the files and cache the parsed results.
+A service provider for [Silex][Silex] is also included.

 ## How do I install it?

-Wisdom is designed to be installed with [Composer][Composer].
-To add Wisdom to your composer package, you will want to merge this in with your `composer.json` file:
+The library is a [Composer][Composer] package.
+To install it, you will want to add the following information to your `composer.json` file:

     {
         "require": {
-            "codealchemy/wisdom": "1.*"
+            "codealchemy/wisdom": "1.0.*"
         }
     }

-If you choose to not use Composer, the library also conforms to the [PSR-0][PSR0] standard.
-This means you can easily load the Wisdom classes on demand using any PSR-0 compliant class loader.
+If you are not using Composer, you may simply clone it using Git.
+The library follows the [PSR-0][PSR0] standard, making it compatible with any PSR-0 compliant class loader.

 ## How do I use it?

+The quickest way to setup Wisdom is this:

     use CODEAlchemy\Wisdom\Loader\INI,
         CODEAlchemy\Wisdom\Wisdom;

-    $wisdom = new Wisdom ('/path/to/config/');
+    $wisdom = new Wisdom('/path/to/config');

-    // Add support for INI files
-    $wisdom->addLoader(new INI($wisdom->getLocator());
+    $wisdom->addLoader(new INI($wisdom->getLoader()));

-    $myData = $wisdom->get('myConfig.ini');
+    $settings = $wisdom->get('mySettings.ini');

-You may add directory paths when needed

-    $wisdom->addPath('/another/path');

-And you may also add new loaders when needed

-    $wisdom->addLoader(new JSON($wisdom->getLocator()));

-## What loaders can I use?

-You can use any class that implements [`LoaderInterface`][LoaderInterface].
-By default, no loaders are setup, so you will need to add the ones you need.
-Wisdom has a few loaders bundled to support the following data formats:

-- INI
+This example will load any INI configuration files from the `/path/to/config` directory.
+To enable caching, support for additional loaders, and more, I advise that you read the API documentation.

+### Enabling caching

+    $wisdom->setCachePath('/path/to/cache/dir');

+Conditions for when the cache is refreshed (set by the `Symfony\Component\Config\ConfigCache` class):

+- The cache file does not exist
-- JSON
+- Debugging is enabled
-- YAML (requires Symfony's [YAML][YAML] component)
+    - The original file has been updated

+### Supporting other formats

+Wisdom has loaders for INI, JSON, and YAML files:

+    CODEAlchemy\Wisdom\Loader\INI
+    CODEAlchemy\Wisdom\Loader\JSON
+    CODEAlchemy\Wisdom\Loader\YAML

+> Note that in order to use the included YAML loader, you will need to have the Symfony [YAML][YAML] component installed.

+To register one of these loaders, you call the `addLoader()` method:

+    $wisdom->addLoader(new JSON($wisdom->getLocator());

+The `getLocator()` method is the `FileLocator` instance used by Wisdom to manage configuration directory paths.
+It is advised that you use the one provided by Wisdom instead of creating your own.
+To support other data formats, you can create your own loader by implementing `Symfony\Component\Config\Loader\LoaderInterface` and register it the same way.

 ## How do I integrate it with Silex?

-Integration with Silex is accomplished using the bundled service provider.
-All that is required is that you specify what directory path(s) to use for locating configuration files.
-You may also specificy some options, by the default values are shown below.
+Integration with Silex can be done using the bundled service provider.
+All that is required is that you specify what directory path(s) to use for locating files.
+There are optional settings you can specify, of which their defaults are shown below.

     use CODEAlchemy\Wisdom\Silex\Provider as WisdomProvider;

     $app->register(new WisdomProvider, array(

+        // required
         'wisdom.path' => '/path/to/config', // or array of paths

+        // all optional
         'wisdom.options' => array(
             'cache_path' => '',
             'debug' => $app['debug'],